 The Community Covenant Partnership

-Schools in the Helensburgh and Lomond area are already benefiting from the education element of the Covenant Grant fund, with additional support for teaching staff, family liaison and training opportunities.
-Over three financial years, local schools have received over £230,000 in extra support.
+Schools in the Helensburgh and Lomond area have also benefitted from the MOD Education support Fund, with additional support for teaching staff, family liaison and training opportunities.

 - Find out more about living in Argyll